 Questions are more important than answers.
 So it makes sense that if good questions should lead the learning, there would be value placed on these questions.
 And that means adding currency whenever possible—grades (questions as assessment!), credit (give them points—they love points), creative curation (writing as a kind of graffiti on large post-it pages on the classroom walls), or simply praise and honest respect.
 See if you don’t notice a change.

-4. A variety of instructional design methods are used
+4. A variety of learning models are used

 Inquiry-based learning, project-based learning, direct instruction, peer-to-peer learning, school-to-school, eLearning, Mobile learning, the flipped classroom, and on and on—the possibilities are endless.
 Chances are, none are incredible enough to suit every bit of content, curriculum, and learner diversity in your classroom.
 A characteristic of a highly-effective classroom, then, is diversity here, which also has the side-effect of improving your long-term capacity as an educator.

-5. Classroom learning “empties” into an authentic community
+5. Classroom learning “empties” into a connected community

 6. Learning is personalized by a variety of criteria